qiaojunfeng/qiaojunfeng.github.io/_pages/about.md

 Hi, I am Junfeng Qiao, a Master's student at <a href="https://www.buaa.edu.cn">Beihang University</a>.

-I am currently working on density functional theory, spintronics, and programming.
+I am currently working on density functional theory, its algorithm, and its application to spintronics.

+Besides, programming and math are my favorites.